kubecost/docs/install-and-configure/advanced-configuration/controller/cluster-controller.md

 * **Project ID**: The GCP project identifier.
 Can be found via: `gcloud config get-value project`
 * **Namespace**: The namespace which Kubecost will be installed, e.g `kubecost`
 * **Service Account Name**: The name of the service account to be created.
 Should be between 6 and 20 characters, e.g. `kubecost-controller`
-* **Secret Name**: This should always be set to `cluster-controller-service-key`, which is the secret name mounted by the Kubecost Helm chart.
+* **Secret Name**: The Kubecost will automatically look for a secret called `cluster-controller-service-key`.
+This can be changed by setting `.Values.clusterController.secretName`.

 </details>